6 Underrated but Effective Conversion Optimization Techniques

 Codeacademy has one of the best homepage forms.

-6. Make your CTAs stand out
+9. Make your CTAs stand out

-Your call-to-action needs to be catchy and must have a well thought design.
+A lot of marketers tend to underestimate the importance of CTAs.
+Your call-to-action needs to be catchy and must have a well-thought-out design.
 It is based on your CTA users will decide whether to sign up with your business or not.

-A study found that 61% of B2B marketers struggle to generate high quality leads mainly because they fail to optimize theır CTAs.
+A study found that 61% of B2B marketers struggle to generate high-quality leads mainly because they fail to optimize theır CTAs.

+Make sure your CTA stands out with color, button shape, and button copy.
 Don’t just make your CTA say ‘Submit’.
 The copy should tell the users what’s exactly going to happen when they click the button.

 For example, VideoFruit’s homepage CTA says ‘Start Class Now’